-Where it is necessary to prioritise applications the criterion will be prioritised based on the shortest distance from the child's home to school, measured in a straight line 'as the crow flies'.
+Where it is necessary to prioritise applications the criterion will be prioritised based on the methodology adopted by the Local Authority.

+In Portsmouth, this is the shortest distance from the child's home to school, measured in a straight line 'as the crow flies'.
 Distances will be measured using the council's Geographical Information System (GIS) department.
-The Local Land and Property Gazetteer (LLPG) unique property reference coordinates will be used to represent the school, whilst home co-ordinates will be primarily derived from the LLPG, with Ordnance Survey's ADDRESS-POINT® product used as support.
+The Local Land and Property Gazetteer (LLPG) unique property reference co-ordinates will be used to represent the school, whilst home co-ordinates will be primarily derived from the LLPG, with Ordnance Survey's ADDRESS-POINT® product used as support.
 Should there be two or more identical distances, the prioritisation will be done by casting lots.
 The Admissions Service will arrange for this to be carried out by the LA's Democratic Services who are independent of the school and the admissions process.